isaac-mason/navcat/README.md

 Below is a snippet demonstrating how to use `getPositionsAndIndices` to extract geometry from a threejs mesh for navmesh generation, and how to use `createNavMeshHelper` to visualize the generated navmesh in threejs.

+You can find a full list of threejs-specific utilities in the API docs: https://navcat.dev/docs/modules/navcat_three.html

 ```ts
 import { DEFAULT_QUERY_FILTER, findPath, type Vec3 } from 'navcat';
 import { generateSoloNavMesh, type SoloNavMeshInput, type SoloNavMeshOptions } from 'navcat/blocks';